 The fact that gorillas as a species are on the brink of extinction and treks are a highly restricted activity, encountering wild gorillas is considered a once-in-a-lifetime travel experience.
 To watch a family of mountain gorillas relaxing in their lush forest home is an awe-inspiring privilege and a memory you would take away and remember forever.

 Birding in Uganda puts any birdwatching enthusiast in the center of an excessive number of bird species, making Uganda a fabulous destination for keen bird-watchers.
-Bird-watchers will find a remarkable avian diversity of over 1050 bird species in the most accessible habitats to access than any other safari destination in Africa.
+Bird-watchers should expect to find a remarkable avian diversity of over 1050 bird species in the most accessible habitats to access than any other safari destination in Africa.

-Uganda outshines all other safari destinations in primates and birding safari, but, in addition, it remains a superb destination for traditional private safari by vehicle or by boat, thanks to its lush habitats and variety of species.
-For travelers searching for something undiscovered, less crowded, fresh, and vibrant, a Uganda safari is a perfect choice.
+Uganda outshines all other safari destinations in primates and birding safari.
+In addition, it remains a superb destination for traditional private safari by vehicle or by boat, thanks to its lush habitats and variety of species.
+Travelers searching for something undiscovered, less crowded, fresh, and vibrant should expect an enchanting Africa vacation experience on Uganda safari.

 Uganda safari experts recommend four to six days to get an incredible experience with Uganda’s unique attractions.
 However, the length of the safari will vary considering different factors.

-Gorilla trekking trips usually start in Entebbe, where you fly-in, and spend a night on this lush Lake Victoria peninsula before flying to the southwestern mountain gorilla park the following day.
-Travelers with more time on their itinerary stay in Entebbe for an extra day to explore introductory Uganda safari attractions like Nganba Island, Botanical Gardens and do a little shopping for their long journey into the countryside.
+Gorilla trekking trips usually start in Entebbe, where you fly in, and spend a night on this lush Lake Victoria peninsula before flying to the southwestern mountain gorilla park the following day.
+Travelers with more time on their itinerary should expect to stay in Entebbe for an extra day to explore introductory Uganda safari attractions like Nganba Island, Botanical Gardens and do a little shopping for their long journey into the countryside.

 Our safari experts recommend trekking the mountain gorillas twice.
-The first time may turn out overwhelming for first-timers who may miss the blissful moments, while the second time, you bag the cameras and excitement and relax around the imposing mountain giants.
+The first time may turn out overwhelming for first-timers who may miss the blissful moments.
+However, expect the second time to balance the excitement out and be more wonderfully pleasing when you bag the cameras, expectation and relax around the imposing mountain giants.

-An all-inclusive Uganda safari that covers all the country’s major attractions should be 14 days or more.
-A lesser duration will not give you the experience you should get from an Africa Safari holiday.
+Expect an all-inclusive Uganda safari that covers all the country’s major attractions to take about 14 days or more.
+A lesser duration will not deliver the great experience you should expect from an Africa Safari holiday.

 Uganda safari is good year-round, but the rainy seasons (March to May and September to November) can make getting around the destination challenging.
-The rain can also disrupt your primate trekking experience because of the slippery, uneven terrain and sudden downpours.
+Expect the rain to disrupt your primate trekking experience because of the slippery, uneven terrain and sudden downpours.

-The dry season is also the best time to visit Uganda’s wildlife savannah reserves, when the skies are clear, less rain, more sunshine, and vegetation are less.
-The water holes are practically an animal magnet, and the animals gather around main water sources, making wildlife easier to spot.
-It is also the best time to take that boat launch safari on Kazinga Channel in Queen Elizabeth NP and Victoria Nile in Murchison Falls NP.
+The dry season is also the best time to expect excellent game drive adventure experiences in Uganda’s wildlife savannah reserves; when the skies are clear, less rain, more sunshine, and vegetation is less.
+The water holes are practically an animal magnet, attracting big & small games around main water sources.
+Expect to have easier wildlife spotting around main water sources in the national park during the dry seasons.
+During this time, boat safaris on Kazinga Channel in Queen Elizabeth NP and Victoria Nile in Murchison Falls NP will be more rewarding.

-The high or peak travel season in Uganda is usually the two dry seasons of June to September and December to January.
-Unlike Kenya and Tanzania, the savannah parks in Uganda during this time don’t feel as crowded, and you can almost privately enjoy vast savannah plains to yourself.
+Uganda’s high or peak travel season is usually the two dry seasons of June to September and December to January.
+Unlike Kenya and Tanzania, the savannah parks in Uganda during this time don’t feel as crowded.
+So, on game drives, expect almost privately to enjoy vast savannah plains to yourself.